proplot-dev/proplot/docs/why.rst

 from the metadata.
 This can be disabled by passing ``autoformat=False`` to the plotting method or to `~proplot.subplots.subplots`.

-Also, as described in :ref:`New and improved plotting methods`, ProPlot implements certain features like grouped bar plost, layered area plots, heatmap plots, and on-the-fly colorbars and legends from the
+And as described in :ref:`New and improved plotting methods`, ProPlot implements certain features like grouped bar plots, layered area plots, heatmap plots, and on-the-fly colorbars and legends from the
 `xarray` and `pandas` APIs directly on the `~proplot.axes.Axes` class.